CharlesHawkinsMSU/PMN-Pipeline/Manual.md

     pmn-ptools.sif -h

+To get a list of pipeline stages you can run, with a brief description of each, run:

+    pmn-ptools.sif list-stages

 In most cases, you can simply proceed to run the desired pipeline stages.
 The pipeline can be instructed to run one stage, as in:

     pmn-ptools.sif precheck